projectcalico/calico/master/reference/public-cloud/gce.md

 title: Calico on Google Cloud
 ---

-Calico is designed to provide high performance massively scalable virtual networking for containers in public cloud environments such as Google Cloud.

-## Why Use Calico in Google Cloud

-#### Network Policy for Containers

-While Google Cloud Firewall Rules control network traffic sent to VM instances, it does not cover containers running on them.
-Calico automatically implements fine-grain, dynamic network policy for containers.

-#### No Overlays

-Calico minimizes the need for overlays by assigning each container its own IP and allowing containers to talk to one another in a pure IP network.

 ## How to Run Calico in Google Cloud

 To deploy Calico in Google Cloud, ensure that the proper firewall rules